Exploding head syndrome

 16.Cronkhite-Canada Syndrome

-It is a rare syndrome with manifestations such as loss of taste, intestinal polyps, hair loss, and nail dysplasia.
-There are about 500 documented cases of this syndrome.
+It is a rare syndrome that can manifest itself in a number of different ways, including a loss of taste, intestinal polyps, hair loss, and dysplasia of the nails.
+There have been approximately 500 cases of this syndrome that have been documented.

 17.Alien Hand Syndrome